 The Adelphia Recovery Trust (the "ART") is a Delaware statutory trust.
 The ART was created at the expense of Adelphia Communications Corporation ("Adelphia") and certain of its subsidiaries (together with Adelphia the "Debtors").
 The ART was established on February 13, 2007 pursuant to the First Modified Fifth Amended Joint Chapter 11 Plan of Reorganization of Adelphia Communications Corporation and Certain Affiliated Debtors (the "Plan"), which was confirmed by the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") by an order dated January 5, 2007.
 The ART became effective February 13, 2007 (the "Effective Date").
 The ART holds certain litigation claims transferred to it pursuant to the Plan against various third parties (the "Causes of Action").
 The Causes of Action transferred to the ART for resolution were recorded at the nominal amount of \$1.
 The ART exists to resolve the Causes of Action through litigation or settlement for the holders of interests (the "Holders") in the ART.
 The Holders on the Effective Date were the restitution fund established under the Plan by the U.S. Treasury (the "Restitution Fund") and certain creditors and equity holders of the Debtors.
-The ART will distribute to the Holders, the net proceeds from resolving the Causes of Action, less amounts withheld for the costs of administering the ART and prosecuting the remaining Causes of Action.
+The ART will distribute to the Holders the net proceeds from resolving the Causes of Action, less amounts withheld for the costs of administering the ART and prosecuting the remaining Causes of Action.

 The ART will dissolve upon the earlier of the distribution of all of its assets to the Holders or the fifth anniversary of its creation.
 However, an extension of the term may be granted by the Bankruptcy Court if deemed necessary to resolve the remaining Causes of Action and or for distributing the net proceeds to the Holders.
-Each such extension must be approved by the Bankruptcy Court within six months of the beginning of each such extension.
+Any extension must be approved by the Bankruptcy Court within six months of the beginning of each such extension.

-The ART is administered by five individual trustees (the "Trustees") appointed by various creditors of the Adelphia estate and approved by the Bankruptcy Court.
-The ART has no employees as of December 31, 2007.
+The ART is administered by five individual trustees (the "Trustees") who were appointed by creditors of the Adelphia estate.
+The ART had no employees through December 31, 2008.
 The Trustees engage third party professionals and others including a trust administrator (the "Trust Administrator"), which along with Adelphia, assist the Trustees in administering the activities of the ART.
 The Trustees have the duty and authority to take actions necessary to protect, maintain, liquidate to cash and maximize the Causes of Action, whether by litigation, settlement or otherwise.
 The time frame for ultimate resolution of any of the Causes of Action cannot be estimated.
 For a description of the ongoing Causes of Action see Note 7.

-On the Effective Date, Adelphia contributed \$25,000,000 to the ART to fund the costs of resolving the Causes of Action pursuant to the Plan.
+On the Effective Date, Adelphia contributed \$25,000,000 to the ART and paid certain expenses of the ART, to fund the initial costs of operation.
 Additional amounts appropriate to prosecute outstanding Causes of Action or otherwise fund the activities of the ART will be obtained from any proceeds received from resolved Causes of Action, through earnings on ART investments or through loans from third parties including Adelphia.
 These amounts, and any amounts held pending distribution to the Holders, will be the only amounts held by the ART.